 In 2012, Jaisalmer wind park became one of the world’s largest and the largest of its kind in India.

-In 2015, the total generation of electricity was 1300MW, 24 wind turbines installed each with a generating capacity of 2.1MW.
+In 2015, the total generation of electricity was 1300MW, with 24 wind turbines installed each with a generating capacity of 2.1MW.

 Due to Rajasthan’s geographical features, its arid vast barren lands have proven to be an elixir of power.
 The combination of solar and wind renewable energy has helped to electrify the whole population of the state.
 This has lead to less dependency on thermal power plants, which is good news.